 The U.S. Bureau of Labor Statistics (BLS) reported that employment opportunities for all nurse practitioners would grow by 28% between 2018 and 2028.
 This is much faster than the national average of other healthcare-related professions including Registered Nurses.
 As of 2018, there were 240,700 advanced practice nurses with an expected need of an additional 62,000 by 2028.
 Additionally, as the healthcare industry continues to change there will continue to be a need for CRNPs.

-Part Eight Neonatal Nurse Practitioner Resources
+Part Nine Neonatal Nurse Practitioner Resources

 Check out these organizations for additional information and resources:

-Part Nine Other Nurse Practitioner Specialties
+Part Ten Other Nurse Practitioner Specialties

 - General Nurse Practitioner